 \subsection{Data Preparation}

 PKS1353-341 (OBSID 17214) was observed with \textit{Chandra} ACIS-I for 31 ks.
 The cluster has a bright point source at the center that is not piled up.
-Excluding the point source, the total number of counts we used for the reduction is 22,258 counts.
-It was analyzed with \textit{CIAO} version 4.8 and \textit{CALDB} version 4.7.2, provided by the \textit{Chandra X-ray Center} (CXC).
+Excluding the point source, the total number of counts we used for the reduction is 22,258.
+It was analyzed with \textit{CIAO} version 4.8 and \textit{CALDB} version 4.7.2, provided by the \textit{Chandra} X-ray Center.
 The event data was recalibrated with VFAINT mode to improve background screening.
-Point sources, which are not at the center of the cluster, were identified using the \textit{wavdetect} function and removed.
+Point sources not at the center of the cluster were identified using the \textit{wavdetect} function and removed.
 A blank background was generated using the \textit{blanksky} script, which includes combining and reprojecting the background for the input event file.
 Spectra were extracted in concentric annuli (defined below), for both the cluster and background, using the \textit{specextract} function from \textit{CIAO}.

 In order to get reliable measurements of the gas properties, such as density and cooling time, near the center of the cluster, a clear separation between the central point source and the galaxy cluster is required.
-The \textit{Chandra} PSF is complicated due to smearing effects from the High-Resolution Mirror Assembly (HRMA), which is caused by a combination of telescope dithering motion, the size of detector pixels, and detector effects\footnote{http://cxc.harvard.edu/ciao/PSFs/psf\_central.html}.
-We generate a simulation of the central point source, described below, to account for and remove the contribution of a point source to the total emission, following~\citet{2010Russell}.
+The \textit{Chandra} PSF is complicated due to smearing effects from the High-Resolution Mirror Assembly, which are produced by a combination of telescope dithering motion, the size of detector pixels, and detector effects\footnote{http://cxc.harvard.edu/ciao/PSFs/psf\_central.html}.
+We generate a simulation of the central point source, described below, to account for and remove the contribution of the point source to the total emission, following~\citet{2010Russell}.